Walter-Ullon/Peloton-Dashboard/README.md

 I eventually, I added the functionality for users to upload their own workouts data and made use of Peloton's API to get global statistics on their instructors.

 I made the app publicly available through https://mypelotondashboardapp.com.
-However, Peloton made me take it down...🤣
+However, Peloton made me take it down...🤣 I did not intended it as a commercial enterprisem nor did I ever make any money off of it.
+It's for personal use only.

 ### Usage:
 To run this locally, you'll need your own Peloton app credentials (your member name and password).
 Enter these at the top of the **`api_functions.py`** file.